Babies above, bodies below! The Buried Past below the Žižkov Television Tower

 Václav Aulický

 During that time, the Prague Jewish Community and Prague Centre for Monument Care had their requests to document and select tombstones ignored.
-Also, there were tall fences that blocked the street view of the work being done, only being seen from surrounding houses, thus could not be easily protested.
+And tall fences blocked the street view of the work being done, so the work could only be seen by the higher-story occupants of the surrounding houses, thus no protestations could occur effectively.

-The razing of the cemetery, plus the general public’s negative view, initially soured the establishment of the Žižkov Television Tower, opened in 1992.
+The razing of the cemetery, plus the general public’s negative view of its design, initially soured the establishment of the Žižkov Television Tower, opened in 1992.
 It’s even been called “Jakesuv prst,” meaning “Jake’s finger,” referring to the General Secretary of the Communist Party Milos Jakes.
-The answer to improving the tower’s public image would debut in 1994, as postmodern artist David Černý showed the world the very first of his “Miminka,” or “Babies,” series, which featured a single large baby, faceless except for an embeded barcode, at the Museum for Contemporary Art in Chicago.
+The answer to improving the tower’s public image would debut in 1994, as postmodern artist David Černý showed the world the very first of his “Miminka,” or “Babies,” series, which featured a single large baby, faceless except for a deeply debossed barcode, at the Museum for Contemporary Art in Chicago.
 The year 2000 is when the architectural and sculptural worlds collide, as 10 fiberglass Babies climb up, down, and on the tower.
 Since their introduction, the Babies have improved the public perception of the postmodern skyscraper.

 The Žižkov Television Tower is the tallest structure in Prague at a peak height of 216 meters, equivalent to 709 feet.
 However, the highest non-workers, such as visitors and tourists, can go up is 93 meters, where the observation deck is, while the recently installed hotel room sits at 70 meters, and the restaurant sits at 66 meters.
 In 2006, to commemorate Žižkov gaining “city” status and the commissioning of the tower, the tower’s illuminated with various colors on a nightly basis, usually the tricolors of the Czech flag.